Skip to article frontmatterSkip to article content

 steps:

-# Step 1: Move robot to sample location
+# Step 1: Move robot to the sample location supplied at runtime

 - name: move_to_sample